 When bridging is enabled, your Prestige forwards any packet that it does not route.
 Without bridging, the packets that the Prestige does not route are simply discarded.
-Compared to routing, bridging generates far more traffic for the same network protocol and consumes more CPU cycles and memory.
+Compared to routing, bridging generates far more traffic for the same network layer protocol, and uses more CPU cycles and memory.

-2.8 WAN Port Setup
+2.8 WAN Setup